Krakow is a great city for vegans and vegetarians. This vegan Krakow guide will show you where to find the best vegan food places in the city.

 The space is lovely, white and green with a cool Go Vegan neon sign not the wall.

-Everything is plant based on the menu, which is displayed on the wall in both Polish and English and includes toasts and sandwiches, smoothies, vegan cakes and drinks.
+Everything is vegan on the menu, which is displayed on the wall in both Polish and English, and includes toasts and sandwiches, smoothies, vegan cakes and drinks.

 I had the avocado ciabatta which was fresh and crispy with a good combination of flavours.

 It seems like a pretty popular place.
 There were quite a lot of people at the cafe, yet the vibe is very relaxed.

 A spacious restaurant with quick and friendly service.
 The menu is mostly vegetarian but has a few vegan options that are marked in the menu, as are the dishes that can be made vegan.

 I tried two of the vegan options on the menu: The vegan pierogi, filled with lentils and onion, and the Indian samosas filled with potatoes and other vegetables.
 They were wonderfully crispy with a mildly spicy filling and very satisfying.

 There is also a salad bar and I recommend the great celery salad.